 One downside of living in Dayton, however, is that residents on average have to contend with a long commute, spending on average 30.81 minutes every day commuting to work.

-The overall education level of Dayton is somewhat higher than in the average US city of 21.84%: 25.25% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Dayton who are college-educated is somewhat higher than the average US community of 21.84%: 25.25% of adults in Dayton have at least a bachelor's degree.

 The per capita income in Dayton in 2022 was $44,000, which is wealthy relative to Maine, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,000 for a family of four.